 If their council is considering a PPP, councillors should consult the Office of Local Government's guidelines on the processes that councils are to follow.
-The PPP guidelines are available on the Office's website: www.olg.nsw.gov.au.
+The PPP guidelines are available on the Office of Local Government's website: www.olg.nsw.gov.au.